James Peak died of stab wounds last year, the third violent death in his family.

 Smith said nothing in court Thursday.
 He already had confessed to the May 30 attack, telling deputies he stabbed Peak because he thought the Gibsonton man was messing around with his girlfriend.

-Peak's sister was Crystal Stith, who also had a tie to Smith: She was the mother of two of his children.
-She died at age 19 in 2002, shot in the head by a man armed with an assault rifle.
-Jason Pospeschil was convicted of manslaughter and is serving a 15-year prison sentence.
+Peak's sister was Crystal Stith, who was the mother of two of Smith's children.
+She died at age 19 in 2002, shot in the head with an assault rifle.

 Colleen Jenkins can be reached at firstname.lastname@example.org or (813) 226-3337.